andylaikawai/alpha-hunter/README.md

 ## Why Crypto?

+We need a less competitive yet highly liquid market.
+(TODO)

 ## Why ChatGPT?

+Because it is more important to react fast enough than right enough.
+It doesn't take a genius to understand what a below-expectation CPI means for the Bitcoin price (TODO give sample prompt and resposne).
+However, it takes a mathematically strong, unbiased, principled trader to be place a correct order on the correct asset with a correct risk exposure.
+It is reasonable to expect ChatGPT4 to be able to beat the majority of new traders in these areas.

+(TODO)

+## What is "First Light"

+## Technologies:

+- NodeJS
+- Typescript + ts-node (esm)
+- Jest

-Task List:
+## TODO List:

-1. Proper logging
-2. Proxy health endpoint
+1. Proxy health endpoint
-3. Deploy to cloud
+2. Deploy to cloud
-4. Evaluate performance
+3. Evaluate scrapper performance
-5. Trade in CEX
+4. Trade in CEX

 AI Trader:
 1. Subscribe to news source (e.g. Tree news)
 2. Feed real-time news to AI
-3. AI make trading decision and back test performance / model-tuning
+3. AI make trading decision
-4. Execute trade
+4. Execute trade in CEX

-Technologies:

-- NodeJS
-- Typescript + ts-node (esm)
-- Jest